Azure/ResourceModules/modules/key-vault/vault/README.md

 | `softDeleteRetentionInDays` | int | `90` |  | softDelete data retention days.
 It accepts >=7 and <=90. |
 | `tags` | object | `{object}` |  | Resource tags. |
 | `vaultSku` | string | `'premium'` | `[premium, standard]` | Specifies the SKU for the vault. |

-### Parameter: `accessPolicies`

-All access policies to create.
-- Required: No
-- Type: array
-- Default: `[]`

-### Parameter: `createMode`

-The vault's create mode to indicate whether the vault need to be recovered or not. - recover or default.
-- Required: No
-- Type: string
-- Default: `'default'`

-### Parameter: `diagnosticEventHubAuthorizationRuleId`

-Resource ID of the diagnostic event hub authorization rule for the Event Hubs namespace in which the event hub should be created or streamed to.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticEventHubName`

-Name of the diagnostic event hub within the namespace to which logs are streamed.
-Without this, an event hub is created for each log category.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticLogCategoriesToEnable`

-The name of logs that will be streamed. "allLogs" includes all possible logs for the resource.
-Set to '' to disable log collection.
-- Required: No
-- Type: array
-- Default: `[allLogs]`
-- Allowed: `['', allLogs, AuditEvent, AzurePolicyEvaluationDetails]`

-### Parameter: `diagnosticMetricsToEnable`

-The name of metrics that will be streamed.
-- Required: No
-- Type: array
-- Default: `[AllMetrics]`
-- Allowed: `[AllMetrics]`

-### Parameter: `diagnosticSettingsName`

-The name of the diagnostic setting, if deployed.
-If left empty, it defaults to "<resourceName>-diagnosticSettings".
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticStorageAccountId`

-Resource ID of the diagnostic storage account.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `diagnosticWorkspaceId`

-Resource ID of the diagnostic log analytics workspace.
-For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.
-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `enableDefaultTelemetry`

-Enable telemetry via a Globally Unique Identifier (GUID).
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `enablePurgeProtection`

-Provide 'true' to enable Key Vault's purge protection feature.
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `enableRbacAuthorization`

-Property that controls how data actions are authorized.
-When true, the key vault will use Role Based Access Control (RBAC) for authorization of data actions, and the access policies specified in vault properties will be ignored.
-When false, the key vault will use the access policies specified in vault properties, and any policy stored on Azure Resource Manager will be ignored.
-Note that management actions are always authorized with RBAC.
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `enableSoftDelete`

-Switch to enable/disable Key Vault's soft delete feature.
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `enableVaultForDeployment`

-Specifies if the vault is enabled for deployment by script or compute.
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `enableVaultForDiskEncryption`

-Specifies if the azure platform has access to the vault for enabling disk encryption scenarios.
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `enableVaultForTemplateDeployment`

-Specifies if the vault is enabled for a template deployment.
-- Required: No
-- Type: bool
-- Default: `True`

-### Parameter: `keys`

-All keys to create.
-- Required: No
-- Type: array
-- Default: `[]`

-### Parameter: `location`

-Location for all resources.
-- Required: No
-- Type: string
-- Default: `[resourceGroup().location]`

-### Parameter: `lock`

-Specify the type of lock.
-- Required: No
-- Type: string
-- Default: `''`
-- Allowed: `['', CanNotDelete, ReadOnly]`

-### Parameter: `name`

-Name of the Key Vault.
-Must be globally unique.
-- Required: Yes
-- Type: string

-### Parameter: `networkAcls`

-Service endpoint object information.
-For security reasons, it is recommended to set the DefaultAction Deny.
-- Required: No
-- Type: object
-- Default: `{object}`

-### Parameter: `privateEndpoints`

-Configuration details for private endpoints.
-For security reasons, it is recommended to use private endpoints whenever possible.
-- Required: No
-- Type: array
-- Default: `[]`

-### Parameter: `publicNetworkAccess`

-Whether or not public network access is allowed for this resource.
-For security reasons it should be disabled.
-If not specified, it will be disabled by default if private endpoints are set and networkAcls are not set.
-- Required: No
-- Type: string
-- Default: `''`
-- Allowed: `['', Disabled, Enabled]`

-### Parameter: `roleAssignments`

-Array of role assignment objects that contain the 'roleDefinitionIdOrName' and 'principalId' to define RBAC role assignments on this resource.
-In the roleDefinitionIdOrName attribute, you can provide either the display name of the role definition, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.
-- Required: No
-- Type: array
-- Default: `[]`

-### Parameter: `secrets`

-All secrets to create.
-- Required: No
-- Type: secureObject
-- Default: `{object}`

-### Parameter: `softDeleteRetentionInDays`

-softDelete data retention days.
-It accepts >=7 and <=90.
-- Required: No
-- Type: int
-- Default: `90`

-### Parameter: `tags`

-Resource tags.
-- Required: No
-- Type: object
-- Default: `{object}`

-### Parameter: `vaultSku`

-Specifies the SKU for the vault.
-- Required: No
-- Type: string
-- Default: `'premium'`
-- Allowed: `[premium, standard]`

-### Parameter Usage: `privateEndpoints`

 To use Private Endpoint the following dependencies must be deployed: